blazef104/nuxor/README.md

 # Nuxor - Number XOR

-Simple python script to generate an image from XORing the numbers in the given range and see if i can still write code.
+Simple python script to generate an image by XORing the numbers in the given range.
+Also an exercise to see if i can still write code.

 No fancy numpy arrays are used.
 Just basic stuff to keep the code as simple as possible.